 - At the end of the analysis of financing mix (using whatever tool or tools you choose to use), you can come to one of three conclusions: - 1.
-The firm has the right financing mix - 2.
-It has too little debt (it is under levered) - 3.
-It has too much debt (it is over levered) - The next step in the process is - Deciding how much quickly or gradually the firm should move to its optimal - Assuming that it does, the right kind of financing to use in making this adjustment
+The firm has the right financing mix - It has too little debt (it is under levered) - 3.
+It has too much debt (it is over levered) - The next step in the process is - Determining whether to move to the optimal (is it worth the move and disruption, if the value change is small?) - If you decide to move, how quickly or gradually the firm should move to its optimal? - Assuming that it does, the right kind of financing to use in making this adjustment..